 PWM or MPPT?

 MPPT are the latest thing in solar charge controllers.
-They will be more efficient than PWM in cold temperature, partially sunny day and if the voltage of your solar panels are superior to the voltage of your battery bank.
+They are more efficient than PWM in cold temperature, partially sunny day and if the voltage of your solar panels are superior to the voltage of your battery bank.
 However they consume a small amount of power for themselves and are more expensive than PWM.
 The debate rage about the MPPT efficiency over PWM, but it is believed to be around 10%-20% more efficient depending on the conditions.

 See Bogart Engineering take on MPPT vs PWM charge controller debate here (see FAQ “C1″)